Limb-lengthening: The 'radical' new plastic surgery craze

-Though medieval torture devices aren't involved, the procedure is arduous and prolonged.
+How does limb-lengthening work?Though medieval torture devices aren't involved, the procedure is arduous and prolonged.
 A doctor breaks the patient's shin bone and inserts a telescoping rod.
 Over time, the rod pulls the bone apart very gradually, roughly 1 millimeter a day.
 As the leg bone is stretched apart, new bone, nerves, arteries, and skin grow to fill in the gap.
 The whole process takes about three months, followed by several more months of demanding physical therapy.
 Only a few American doctors perform this procedure, which costs about $85,000 in the U.S., and significantly less abroad.

-Generally, the surgery can add two or three inches to a patient's height, although a New York man using the pseudonym "Apotheosis" added six inches to his original 5-foot-6 frame.
+How much taller can it make you?Generally, the surgery can add two or three inches to a patient's height, although a New York man using the pseudonym "Apotheosis" added six inches to his original 5-foot-6 frame.
 More typical is New Jersey resident Akash Shukla, 25, who has "grown" to about 5-foot-2 from 4-foot-11.
 Limb-lengthening usually isn't performed on anyone over 5-foot-9.

-Not necessarily.
+Is the procedure safe?Not necessarily.
 A 2006 study in the journal International Orthopaedics found that "complications of this treatment are frequent."
 They include nerve damage, uneven lengthening, hip problems, and paralysis.

-Absolutely.
+This treatment must really hurt, right?Absolutely.
 Even if the procedure is performed flawlessly, it's excruciatingly painful, and doctors don't prescribe anti-inflammatory painkillers because they might inhibit bone growth.
 "Jack," a 5-foot-6 man who flew to China for the operation, says on the website Short Persons Support that becoming 5-foot-9 "is the worst decision I made in my life," and "not nearly worth the pain."

+Who opts for leg-lengthening?
 Most patients have severe deformities or dwarfism, Dr. Dror Paley, an orthopedic surgeon in Florida who performed about 650 leg-lengthening surgeries last year, tells ABC News.
 And many people who get treatment for cosmetic reasons "have what we call height dysphoria," he says.
 "They're unhappy with their height," and haven't been able to overcome their despair through therapy.
 Shukla describes being under 5 feet tall as "a void inside me — an emptiness in my heart," adding that "everybody is trying to alter what God gave them.
 If God gave kids crooked teeth, they get braces."